davidusb-geek/emhass/README.md

 It is possible to also pass other data during runtime in order to automate the energy management.
 For example, it could be useful to dynamically update the total number of hours for each deferrable load (`def_total_hours`) using for instance a correlation with the outdoor temperature (useful for water heater for example).

-Here is the list of the other additional dictionnary keys that can be passed at runtime:
+Here is the list of the other additional dictionary keys that can be passed at runtime:

 - `num_def_loads` for the number of deferrable loads to consider.